-Escape the cold, dark days of winter and join Portland Audubon on this 10-day excursion into the heart of the Caribbean and onto the island of Jamaica.
+Escape the cold, dark days of winter and join the Audubon Society of Portland on this unforgettable trip into the very heart of the Caribbean.

 Destinations and Birds

-From the Blue Mountains we head to the NE coast, where we’ll spend the next three nights enjoying stunning views from our private cabins nestled in along the rocky shoreline.
-Our hotel has its own beautiful sandy cove for it guests, allowing us to swim and relax in between outings.
-From here we are strategically located to bird the famous Ecclesdown Road, where we should be able to “clean up” on any of the endemics we may have missed, including the unique - and extremely cute - Jamaican Tody.
+From the Blue Mountains we head to the NE coast, where we’ll spend the two nights and days enjoying one of the most beautiful beaches Jamaica has to offer.
+We'll stay in private villas nestled in along the rocky shoreline, and our resort has its own beautiful sandy cove for its guests, allowing us to swim and relax in between outings.
+From here we are strategically located to bird the famous Ecclesdown Road, one of the best birding "roads" in the world, where we should be able to “clean up” on any of the endemics we may have missed, including the unique, and irresistible, Jamaican Tody.

-Register: For more information and to register, please contact Portland Audubon Adult Education Manager Steve Engel at at 971-222-6119 or email@example.com.
+For more information and to register, please contact Portland Audubon Education Director Steve Robertson at 971-222-6118 or firstname.lastname@example.org.

 Group Size: 14 participants and leaders

-Fee is based on double occupancy and includes all lodging, ground transportation, all meals except some dinners, all guide fees, park fees and planned group activities, etc. Not included: Airfare to & from Portland, dinners and tips for guides.
+Fee is based on double occupancy and includes all lodging, ground transportation, all meals except dinners, all guide fees & tips, park fees and planned group activities.
+Not included: Airfare to & from Jamaica, and dinners.
 Remember, a portion of your fee is a tax-deductible donation to the Audubon Society of Portland.